Ghani Urges World To Support Peace In Afghanistan In Speech To UN

-Afghan President Ashraf Ghani has urged the world to help his nation achieve peace amid talks with the Taliban aimed at ending nearly two decades of conflict.
+Afghan President Ashraf Ghani has urged the world to help his country achieve peace amid talks with the Taliban aimed at ending nearly two decades of conflict.

-In a pre-recorded speech to the UN General Assembly delivered on September 23, Ghani said the Afghan government has demonstrated the “commitment, compassion, and courage” to take hard decisions to hold direct peace talks with the Taliban but said this won’t be enough.
+In a prerecorded speech to the UN General Assembly delivered on September 23, Ghani said the Afghan government had demonstrated the "commitment, compassion, and courage" to make hard decisions to hold direct peace talks with the Taliban but said this wouldn't be enough.

 "For sustainable peace in Afghanistan we must get to the roots of the terrorism problem blighting our region and address it as the global phenomenon and threat that it is," Ghani said.

-Afghanistan, he said, faces “multiple drivers of turmoil all at once,” noting that the coronavirus pandemic and climate change are among them.
+Afghanistan, he said, faced "multiple drivers of turmoil all at once," noting that the coronavirus pandemic and climate change were among them.

 But the main driver of turmoil is a wave of global terrorism in which terrorist networks are closely linked with global criminal networks, making warfare totally unconventional and peace-building even more of a challenge, he said.